The Simpsons/I Love Lisa

 [edit] Plot Overview

-It's Valentine's Day and Lisa's class is constructing paper boxes to hold their valentines, something Lisa clearly sees as pointless busy work but Miss Hoover isn't fighting that description.
-At the end of class, they all exchange Valentines.
-When Ralph doesn't get any, Lisa feels guilty and gives him one of her cards, reading "I Choo-Choo Choose You."
-After school, Ralph walks Lisa home and awkwardly forces small talk, thinking that Lisa meant more than she did with her valentine.
+At school, Lisa's class is constructing paper boxes to hold their valentines, something Lisa clearly sees as pointless busy work but Miss Hoover isn't fighting that description.
+One of the students, a clumsy, socially awkward student named Ralph Wiggum, is having trouble constructing the box, to the amusement of the other students and Miss Hoover's annoyance.
+After the boxes are constructed, the students all exchange Valentines, but Ralph doesn't get any and begins to cry.
+Lisa feels guilty and gives him one of her cards, reading "I Choo-Choo Choose You."
+After school, Ralph walks Lisa home and awkwardly forces small talk, thinking that Lisa meant more than she did with her valentine, and not understanding that her feelings for him are little more than pity.

 At home, Lisa asks for advice about how to let Ralph down easily.
 Marge suggests that she tell him that she's not ready for this sort of thing.
-She does so, but Chief Wiggum has told his son that persistence is the key to winning over a girl.
+At the same time, Ralph asks his father – who is revealed to be none other than Chief Wiggum – for advice in winning over Lisa; Chief Wiggum tells his son that persistence is the key to winning a woman's heart.
 The next day, Ralph comes to the door and Homer makes him fix his roof with tar under the ruse that Lisa asked him to.
-Then, Ralph winds up starring alongside Lisa in the President's Day play because Chief Wiggum put a boot on Miss Hoover's car and wouldn't remove it otherwise.
-Finally, Ralph gives her a Malibu Stacy convertible with tickets to the Krusty the Clown 29th Anniversary Special in the trunk.
-Bart suggests that she not go, and that he impersonate her.

 [edit] Notes